-Your Proper Officer has statutory responsibility for the implementation of the Code of Conduct.
+The District Council's Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct.
 It is your responsibility to comply with the provisions of this Code and to ensure all its obligations are met.
-You are encouraged to seek advice from the Proper Officer on any matters that may relate to the Code of Conduct which you are unsure of.
+Town and parish members are encouraged to seek advice from their Clerk (who may refer matters to the Monitoring Officer).